-If you expect your training code to run for a non-negligible amount of time, add several behaviors to your code to make it resilient to restarts:
+If you expect your training code to run for more than four hours, add several behaviors to your code to make it resilient to restarts:

-Frequently export your training progress to Cloud Storage, so that you don't lose it if your VMs restart.
+Frequently export your training progress to Cloud Storage, at least once every four hours, so that you don't lose progress if your VMs restart.

 At the start of your training code, check whether any training progress already exists in your export location.
 If so, load the saved training state instead of starting training from scratch.

 Four hours is a guideline, not a hard limit.
 If ensuring resilience is a priority, consider adding these behaviors to your code even if you don't expect it to run for that long.

 How to accomplish these behaviors depends on which ML framework you use.
 For